 Article 63 corresponds, essentially, to Article 59 of the CIV Uniform Rules 1980.
-However, it also includes a regulation concerning the place of jurisdiction (cf. Article 60 CIV 1980) and is therefore composed following the example of Article 51 of the CIM Uniform Rules, i.e., its wording is more general than formerly.
-The court of the head office of the rail carrier against whom recourse is instigated is not solely competent; also competent, at the option of the plaintiff, is the court of the State in which one of the carriers participating in the carriage has their habitual residence, principle place of business or branch or agency which concluded the contract of carriage (see also No. 2 of the remarks relating to Article 55).
-Since no provision had been made to adapt the Uniform Rules to the parallel provisions of other international conventions (Article 51 CIM and, consequently, also Article 63 CIV, Article 39 CMR) at the cost of a deterioration of the situation of rightful claimants, § 6, which had initially been removed, was reintroduced on the 2^{nd} reading (cf. Article 64, § 5 CIV 1980).
-This provision prevents actions for recourses from delaying the petition for compensation made by the rightful claimant (Report on the 17^{th} session, 3^{rd} meeting, p.
+However, it also includes a regulation concerning the place of jurisdiction following the example of Article 51 § 4 of the CIM Uniform Rules.
+The court of the head office of the rail carrier against whom recourse is instigated (cf. Art.
+60 CIV 1980) is not solely competent; also competent, at the option of the plaintiff, is the court of the State in which one of the carriers participating in the carriage has their habitual residence, principle place of business or branch or agency which concluded the contract of carriage (see also No. 2 of the remarks relating to Article 55).
+Since no provision had been made to adapt the Uniform Rules to the parallel provisions of other international conventions (Article 51 CIM and, consequently, also Article 63 CIV, Article 39 CMR) at the cost of a deterioration of the situation of rightful claimants, § 6, which had initially been removed, was reintroduced on the 2nd reading (cf. Article 64, § 5 CIV 1980).
+This provision prevents actions for recourses from delaying the petition for compensation made by the rightful claimant (Report on the 17th session, 3rd meeting, p.
 53/54).